splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 For each affected tag you are indexing, generate its new corresponding tag as an APM MetricSet.

 #.
+Go to :guilabel:`Settings` then :guilabel:`APM MetricSets`.
+You must have the admin role to access APM MetricSets.
+#.
 Create a new APM MetricSet using the new tag name, set as a TMS.
 #.
 If the old tag was also used as an MMS, configure the new tag as an MMS.
 #.
 Use new tag name going forward.
 See :ref:`update-charts-dashboards` and :ref:`update-detectors`.